-The descriptive data should reflect the resource's representation of itself.
+The data describing a resource should reflect the resource's representation of itself.

 The name or form of name designated as the preferred name for a person, family, or corporate body should be the name or form of name most commonly found in resources associated with that person, family, or corporate body, or a well-accepted name or form of name in the language and script preferred by the agency creating the data.